 Sewage Treatment System Program

-There are over 12,000 household sewage treatment systems in Lucas County that if properly maintained, can be a safe and effective mean of wastewater disposal.
-However, failed or improperly discharging sewage systems can cause sewage to contaminate our surface and ground water, the same water that we all swim in and drink.
-The mission of the TLCHD is to minimize the threat of surface water and ground water contamination from malfunctioned or improperly designed, installed or maintained household sewage treatment systems (HSTS) in order to prevent disease transmission and to protect the quality of surface and ground water.
+There are over 12,000 household sewage treatment systems in Lucas County that if properly maintained, can be a safe and effective means of wastewater disposal.
+However, failed or improperly discharging sewage systems can cause sewage to contaminate our surface and groundwater, the same water that we all swim in and drink.
+The mission of the TLCHD is to minimize the threat of surface water and groundwater contamination from malfunctioned or improperly designed, installed, or maintained household sewage treatment systems (HSTS) in order to prevent disease transmission and to protect the quality of surface and groundwater.
 TLCHD performs inspections, regulates contractors, educates homeowners, and enforces sewage regulations.

 Sewage Treatment System Assessment Program (O & M)

 Effective January 1, 2016, the sewage regulation requires all health departments to develop a program for the administration of operation and maintenance (O&M) management for sewage treatment systems and system owner education.
 To develop the O&M program, TLCHD is conducting an assessment of all HSTS in Lucas County to determine the type, age, condition, and complexity of the HSTS.
 The complexity of the system refers to whether the system uses mechanical components to treat the sewage effluent or to dose the sewage effluent into the pipes for dispersal.
 Surface water sampling is also being conducted as part of the assessment to test for fecal coliform and E. coli.
 The assessment is only being conducted for data collection and monitoring purposes but no fee is being assessed to the homeowners.
 Currently, the assessment is conducted by two staff sanitarians and the implementation of the program started in August 2015.

 Household Sewage Treatment System Replacement and Repair Program